abhikmitra/ng-joyride/README.md

 ####ng-joy-ride
 You can invoke the joyride from anywhere by setting (in this case) `startJoyRide` to true.The scope variable that you bind to `ng-joy-ride` is the one that will control the start of the joyride.
 Once the joyride is complete , the scope variable gets set to false.So on completeion of the joyride `startJoyRide` will be set to false

+### Stopping the Joyride

+The joyride stops when, the user presses "skip", "finish" or when  you programamtically set `startJoyRide` to false.Setting `startJoyRide` to false when the joyride is on , will have the same effect as skip.

 --------

 ### Configuring the joyride